LSSTDESC/BPD/experiments/exp42/README.md

 # Experiment 4.2

-Same as experiment `4.0`, shape noise level is the same but high SNR galaxies only.
+Same as experiment `4.1`, but realistic flux distribution.

 ## Reproducing results